What You Need to Know About Twitter Birdwatch

 How Does a Birdwatch Work?

 Every tweet will carry an option called “Contribute to Birdwatch” in addition to the regular options like Embed tweet and Report tweet.
 When a user clicks on “Contribute to Birdwatch”, he will be presented with the regular terms and conditions on the first step.
 Then he will be given a series of options to choose the reason for adding a note.
 After picking an option, he can enter a note about the reason he flagged the content.
-Twitter encourages Birdwatch users to use credible links or supporting evidence to back their claims.
+Twitter encourages Birdwatch users to use credible links or supporting evidence to back their claims, and including headlines and link previews as supporting evidence can improve the credibility of notes.

 There are two important actions for any Birdwatch contributor, “Adding a note” and “Reviewing a note”.
+Post authors have the ability to contribute and moderate notes, and post replies are part of the ongoing discussion.
 We will discuss how to do these two actions,

 Adding a Note to a Tweet